iotdomain/iotdomain-standard/iotconnect-standard.md

 ## \$event: Publish Event With Multiple Output Values

 The optional \$event publication indicates the publisher provides multiple output values with the same timestamp as a single event.
+This can be used in lieu of publishing output values separately and thus reduce bandwidth.
+It can also be useful to publish multiple values that are highly correlated.

+The event value can include one, multiple or all node outputs.

 Address:  **\{zone}/\{publisher}/\{node}/\$event**